vis-wes-waran/Research-and-summarize-Ai-agent/README.md

 # 🤖 AI Research Assistant & Emailer

-An automated pipeline built with **LangChain** and **GPT-4** that researches academic papers on **arXiv**, generates beginner-friendly summaries, and automatically emails the results to a specified recipient.
+An automated pipeline built with **LangChain** and **Groq- gpt-oss-120b ** that researches academic papers on **arXiv**, generates beginner-friendly summaries, and automatically emails the results to a specified recipient.

 ---